PrathameshJadhav30/Complete-DSA-Preparation-10-to-15-LPA/PreparationPlan.md

 10. Find the Index of the First Occurrence in a String
 11. String Compression
 12. Check for Rotation
-13. Integer to Roman / Vice Versa
+13. Integer to Roman
+14. Roman to Integer

 ---